irinabgdn/CoffeeBin-App/README.md

 ## Description
 This is a React project from [Udacity](www.udacity.com)'s FrontEnd Web Development nanodegree, a scholarship course offered by Google.

 CoffeeBin App shows on the map the best 30 cafés from the user's location or a searched location, based on Foursquare recommendations.
-It allows the user to filter the shown cafés and displays their name and address.
+It allows the user to filter the shown cafés and displays their name and address in the map infowindow.

 ## Prerequisites
 To install the project you need [npm](https://www.npmjs.com/get-npm) installed.